 3- Evaporative coolers are your friends.
 If you live in the southwest or other arid environments, a swamp cooler aka evaporative cooler is a great way to both humidify and cool your home.
 They are economical.
 You can use a portable version and park it in front of a window.

-4- Use humidity devices inside of your guitar and case.
+4- BOVEDA- Use humidity devices inside of your guitar and case.
 I prefer Boveda 49% humidity system.
 When humidity drops below 45% they emit humidity, when it goes above 49% they absorb humidity.
-On a side note for those in a humid environment, Boveda also has high absorption 49% humidity packs.
-These work better in conditions where you are concerned of over humidification.
+On a side note for those in a humid environment, Boveda also has high absorption 49% RH humidity packs.
+These work better in conditions where you are concerned about over humidification.
+The equilibrium moisture content (EMC) of wood at 49% RH around 70º F is 9.2%.
+When playing in an environment as dry as it was in Santa Fe, NM last week (9%RH) the EMC of wood, will land at 2.5% in a matter of hours.
+As a reference, In North America, kiln dried lumber is brought down between 6% to 8%.

 5- When playing in dry venues (or rooms), keep your case shut with the humidity packs inside.
 You do not want to humidify the venue with your humidity packs.
 In between sets, put your guitar back in the case with the packets.
 Nor do you want your guitar to become the only humidifier for the room.
 If you have a well sealed case and use only the humidity packs, your guitar will be okay.
 You do need to check them periodically and replace dry or hardening packs.
 The packs last much longer if the room where the instrument is stored is also humidified.
-In extremely dry conditions, I find using a damp sponge or other source of water inside the case can extend the life of the packs.
-This is contrary to the manufacturer’s suggestion but my tests suggest this is helpful.
-If the packs become too bloated, then the added humidity source is not needed nor recommended.
-A pack that gets to large can leak.
+In extremely dry conditions, use more packs in the case.
+You cannot over humidify by adding more packs to your case.
+If the packs become too bloated then switch to the high absorption version.
+Some people try to save a buck by re-hydrating the pouches.
+Using a rehydrated Boveda means you run the risk of doing damage to the guitar you are trying to protect with mold or extreme humidity fluctuations.
+Rehydrating with tap water is changing the chemical properties of the intended design.
+Moreover, depleted packs can, on occasion, contain sharp crystallized salt residue that can penetrate the pack’s inner membrane and cause leaks once hydrated.

 Playing outdoors in dry conditions: It happens.
 If the humidity is below 40%, it is going to be hard on your guitar.
 It’s a good venue for less susceptible instruments that I will talk about later.
 In brief, cedar and redwood tops are less likely to crack than spruce.
 This might be an argument for torrefied wood as well.
 There are a few suggestions that will help some.
 Pick a shady stage, near water if possible (a pool, a pond, a stream, lots of big flora).
 Do two or three short sets instead of one long one if possible.
 Put your guitar in its humidified case in between sets.
 The truth is, there are some environments that your guitar will not be able to tolerate for more than 45 minutes to an hour at a time.
 I have built instruments with the great outdoors in mind.
 Not all guitars, even mine, are designed this way.